dotnet/AspNetCore.Docs/aspnet/mobile/native-mobile-backend.rst

   :dedent: 12
   :emphasize-lines: 3

 .. note:: Make sure you run the application directly, rather than behind IIS Express, which ignores non-local requests by default.
-Run ``dotnet run`` from the command line, or choose the application name profile from the debug menu in Visual Studio.
+Run ``dotnet run`` from the command line, or choose the application name profile from the Debug Target dropdown in the Visual Studio toolbar.

 Add a model class to represent To-Do items.
 Mark required fields using the ``[Required]`` attribute: